ahmedaly113/property-management-app/README.md

 ### How to update it
-To fix above issue, we forked the repository and add some changes. aws-appsync is maintained by lerna so we published 'reams-aws-appsync' with lerna.
+To fix above issue, we forked the repository and add some changes. aws-appsync is maintained by lerna so we published 'artb-aws-appsync' with lerna.
 This repo will be removed when aws-appsync fixed above issue.

 ### What we have changed